rehno-lindeque/ml-pkgs/README.md

 This is not yet an overlay, for the time being just run `nix-build -E 'with import <nixpkgs> {}; callPackage ./. {}'` in whichever directory you're interested in.

-Alternatively some packages come with a `shell.nix` file. `shell.nix` files are normally used to describe development environments for a package, but in this repo we are just (ab-)using them for some convenient sandbox environments with usage info, and other helpful modifications.
-Simply run `nix-shell` in the package directory to get started.
+Some packages come with a `sandbox.nix` file.
+The `nix-shell` tool is normally used to describe development environments for a package, but in this repo we (ab-)use it to create sandbox environments with usage info, and other helpful modifications.
+Simply run `nix-shell sandbox.nix` in a package directory with this file to get going.

 ## Contributing